dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 the request body using a POST request with content type "text/plain".
-The URL pattern looks like the below, where {object-type} refers to the type of the object being interpreted, and {object-id} refers to the identifier of the obejct being interpreted.
+The URL pattern looks like the below, where {object-type} refers to the type of the object being interpreted, and {object-id} refers to the identifier of the object being interpreted.

     /api/26/interpretations/{object-type}/{object-id}